It’s been over three years since the Grenfell tragedy.

 Flats in high-rise buildings are usually leasehold properties.
 If the cladding fails the inspection and needs removing, the cost will likely fall to the leaseholder – not the freeholder.

-While paying for repairs and dealing with unexpected costs is a natural part of being a homeowner, the financial burden is huge!
+While paying for repairs and dealing unexpected costs is a natural part of being a homeowner, the financial burden is huge – and unexpected.

 Unsurprisingly, the threat of living in a potential inferno is taking an enormous toll.